andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 select * from posts where id IN (?);
 ```

-Active Record handles the query change and presents the objects and collections in the the same way to the developer.
+Active Record handles the query change and presents the objects and collections in the same way to the developer.

 Besides the query changes, what else needed to change?

 ## New Database Configuration
 Although we rolled out the query changes on the single primary DB architecture initially, that was intended to be temporary to further validate the changes without needing the new DBs in place.

-The main plan was to use separate DB server instances, relocating the largest, busiest tables to their own instances in able to add much more capacity and distribute the load.
+The main plan was to use separate DB server instances, relocating the largest, busiest tables to their own instances in order to add more capacity and distribute the load.

 For that we'd need to provision all the new DBs and connect to them from Rails.
 The first thing we needed was new YML config entries (`config/database.yml`) for each of them.
 The [Multiple Databases Documentation](https://guides.rubyonrails.org/active_record_multiple_databases.html) uses "animals" and `my_animals_db` as the second primary database, so we'll use that too for examples here.